Sharp Phase Transitions in Estimation with Low-Degree Polynomials: Introduction

 where the expectation is over the joint distribution of $(x,Y)$ as specified by the model.
 This scalar MMSE can generally be directly related to its vector analogue; see Section~\ref{sec:main-subm}.
 If the quantity $\MMSE_{\le D}$ is ``small'' (appropriately defined), we will say degree-$D$ polynomials succeed at the estimation task, and if $\MMSE_{\le D}$ is ``large'' then we will say degree-$D$ polynomials fail.
 The degree $D$ serves as a measure of an algorithm's complexity, and the above framework allows us to quantify the difficulty of an estimation task by the degree that is required to solve it.
 Our main results will establish that in the conjectured ``hard'' regimes for each of the four models, $\MMSE_{\leq D}$ does not even beat the ``trivial'' estimator $f(Y) \equiv \EE[x]$, that is, $\MMSE_{\leq D}\geq (1-o(1))\MMSE_{\leq 0}$, for some $D$ scaling as $n^\delta$ for a constant $\delta > 0$.

 The above notion of ``degree complexity'' has conjectural connections to the more traditional notion of time complexity (runtime).
 For the style of problems we are considering, polynomials of degree $O(\log n)$ tend to be powerful enough to capture the best known poly-time algorithms, so if we can prove failure of super-logarithmic polynomials, this is considered an indication that there is no poly-time algorithm for the task (see~\cite[Conjecture~2.2.4]{hopkins-thesis}).
 For this reason, ``low'' degree typically means $O(\log n)$, unless stated otherwise.
 More generally, polynomials of degree $D$ are expected to have the same power as algorithms of runtime $n^{\tilde{O}(D)}$ where $\tilde{O}(\cdot)$ hides a $\mathrm{polylog}(n)$ factor (see~\cite[Hypothesis~2.1.5]{hopkins-thesis}), so for example, degree $n^\delta$ corresponds to time $\exp(n^{\delta \pm o(1)})$ for fixed $\delta > 0$.
 We refer the reader to~\cite{ld-survey} and references therein for further discussion of this framework.
+We emphasize that while these heuristics have a good track record for a particular style of problems, they certainly do not hold for arbitrary distributions; see, for instance,~\cite{ld-false,fails-subspace}.
 For the four models studied in this work, we will give low-degree \emph{upper bounds}, confirming that degree-$O(\log n)$ polynomials succeed at estimation in the ``easy'' regime where poly-time algorithms are known.
 This shows that low-degree estimators are a meaningful class of algorithms to consider here.